If You're Depositing in Malaysia

 Bank Comparison [2026 Latest Edition]

-Even if Malaysian deposit rates look higher than Japan's, choosing based on interest rates alone is a recipe for failure.
-For Japanese residents, not only the "yield" but also "safety," "foreign exchange risk," and "ease of withdrawal" are important.
-It is essential to think of your everyday banking account and your savings/deposit account separately.
+Even if Malaysian deposit interest rates look higher than Japan's, choosing based on interest rate alone can lead to mistakes.
+For Japanese expats, not only "yield" but also "safety," "foreign exchange risk," and "ease of withdrawal" are important.
+It is essential to keep your everyday banking account and your savings/deposit account separate.

 - What Is an FD in the First Place?

-- Difference Between a Savings Account and an FD
+- Difference Between a Regular Savings Account and an FD

-- Key Points Japanese Residents Care About with FDs
+- Key Points Japanese Expats Should Check for FDs

 - FD Comparison by Bank